 As a social media manager, you have a lot of responsibilities.
 Your to-do list (develop strategies, create content, analyze data, etc.) is about a million miles long.

-Let’s look at seven ways social media managers can publish smarter, from scheduling to social listening.
+Let’s look at 17 ways social media managers can publish smarter, from scheduling to social listening.